SamuelWillies/Dog-Vue-Tailwind/README.md

 # Dog-Vue-Tailwind
- A website for a dog shop made using Vue and Tailwind for a university assignment
+ A university assignment where I made a website for a dog shop using Vue and Tailwind